capito27/Teaching-HEIGVD-AMT-2019-Project-One/docs/implemented.md

 #### CRUD

-In this project, we have implemented a full CRUD access to our buisness entities through the website.
-Creating/Reading/Deleting those entities may requires specific privilèges (admin status, or ownership).
+In this project, we have implemented a full CRUD access to our business entities through the website.
+Creating/Updating/Deleting those entities may requires specific privilèges (admin status, or ownership).

 #### Navigation
 It is possible to navigate between entities.
-As an example, opening the match list, users can click on a specific team, or a specific stadium, to get its details
+As an example, opening the matches list, users can click on a specific team, or a specific stadium, to get its details

  ![](assets/matches.png)